gregid/standard-resource/docs/store/creating-a-store.md

 const store = createResourceStore();
 ```

-Because a store contains all of your resource data, you should not create more than one store for
+Because a store contains all of your resource data, you only need a single store for your application.
-your application.

 ### Initial State